AlexShevchenkoUA/CryptoBooleanFunctions/README.md

 # CryptoBooleanFunctions

 <h1>Overview</h2>
-<p>The application is designed for computing main cryptographic characteristics of boolean functions.
-In use GPGPU model for speed up the
+<p>The application is designed for computing cryptographic properties of boolean functions.
+GPGPU model has used for speedup the
 computations.
-The speed up over ordinary serial programms may be up to 60 times.<p>
+The speedup over ordinary serial programs may be up to 60 times.<p>

 <h2>Characteristics description</h2>
 <p>